Working Dogs

 About the Caucasian Shepherd Dog

-The Caucasian Shepherd Dog is a very large working dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Caucasian Shepherd Dog is best matched with experienced owners.
+The Caucasian Shepherd Dog is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Caucasian Shepherd Dog is best matched with experienced owners.
 Typically standing 24 to 34 inches and weighing 80 to 220 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Caucasian Shepherd Dog brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Caucasian Shepherd Dog is content with moderate daily activity.
 Deeply affectionate, the Caucasian Shepherd Dog loves being close to its people and forms strong bonds with every member of the household.